bhyvex/cloudly/README.md

 ###### Install OpenTSDB

 Cloudly runs off of Hadoop and is powered by the OpenTSBD.

-XXX
+Please refer to the official OpenTSDB documentation for installation instructions - http://opentsdb.net/docs/build/html/installation.html

 ..and that's that! :)

 Enjoy!